flame-engine/flame/.github/pull_request_template.md

 - [ ] I read and followed the [Flutter Style Guide].
 - [ ] I have added a description of the change under `[next]` in `CHANGELOG.md`.
 - [ ] I am willing to follow-up on review comments in a timely manner.
+- [ ] I am happy with the current version of this PR and it is ready to be reviewd
-- [ ] I am done with this PR and removed the `Draft` status, by clicking on the `Read for review` button in this PR.
+  - [ ] I removed the `Draft` status, by clicking on the `Ready for review` button in this PR.

 ## Breaking Change

-Does your PR require plugin users to manually update their apps to accommodate your change?
+Does your PR require Flame users to manually update their apps to accommodate your change?

 - [ ] Yes, this is a breaking change (please indicate a breaking change in `CHANGELOG.md`).
 - [ ] No, this is *not* a breaking change.